7Ross/Trakr-lite/README.md

-# Fortima: Fitness and Nutritional Calculator.
-Lite Version!
+# Fortima: Fitness and Nutritional Calculator

 ## Purpose
 This is a web app designed for the users to do the following...